 General Integration Curriculum.
 All students are required to take 20 units of integration course work, including PI800 Introduction to Integration and PI806A/B Advanced Integration.
-Students are encouraged to take additional integration seminars for their theology electives, but may choose electives from the School of Theology curriculum or School of Intercultural Studies courses that are available to the seminary at large.
+Students may take additional integration seminars, School of Theology courses, and/or School of Intercultural Studies courses to fulfill their theology elective credits.